jose/apr_eval_framework/data/benchmarks-metadata/README.md

 This directory contains the official metadata of each benchmark / project / bug extracted from the official benchmarks repositories.

-`get_metadata.sh` script collects metadata of all Bears, Bugs.jar, and Defects4J bugs.
+`collect_metadata.sh` script collects metadata of all Bears, Bugs.jar, and Defects4J bugs.
 (Note: no metadata is available for IntroClassJava and QuixBugs).
 For each bug, the `get_metadata.sh` script generate the following metadata: